memflow/memflow/README.md

 You can either run one of the examples with `cargo run --release --example`.
 Pass nothing to get a list of examples.

-Some connectors like `qemu_procfs` will require elevated privileges.
+Some connectors like `qemu` will require elevated privileges.
 Refer to the readme of the connector for additional information on their required access rights.

 To simplify running examples, tests, and benchmarks through different connectors, we added a simple cargo runner script for Linux to this repository.
 Simply set any of the following environment variables when running the `cargo` command to elevate privileges: